How to Help an Alcoholic Family Member (Interventions & More)

 The National Council on Alcoholism and Drug Dependence provides a nuanced alcohol abuse screening tool on its official website.
 The tool reflects some of the most common psychological, social, and behavioral factors involved in alcohol abuse.

-Ways to Help Someone with an Alcohol Use Disorder
+Ways to Help an Alcoholic Family Member

 There are numerous ways that a concerned person can help someone who is experiencing an alcohol use disorder.
 While there are affirmative approaches, such as staging an intervention, there are also numerous things a person should probably not do.